Digital terrorist threat to state security: Erdogan - ExBulletin

 Digital terrorist threat to state security: Erdogan

-Digital fascism poses a threat to democracy and freedoms, and digital terrorism threatens state security, Turkish President Recep Tayyip Erdogan said on December 2, News.az reports citing Hurriyet Daily News.
+Digital fascism poses a threat to democracy and freedoms, and digital terrorism threatens state security, Turkish President Recep Tayyip Erdogan said on December 2.
+Orientation reports citing Hurriyet Daily News.

-Due to its strategic location, unique policies and principled stance on regional and global issues, Turkey is one of the countries in the world most exposed to fabricated and intentional fake news, he added. .
+Due to its strategic location, unique policies and principled stance on regional and global issues, Trkiye is one of the most vulnerable countries in the world to fabricated and intentional fake news, he added.

 |